 To upgrade PIP on Windows, enter the following in the command prompt:

-python -m pip install --upgrade pip
+pip install --upgrade pip

-Downgrade PIP Version
+Downgrading PIP Version

-To downgrade PIP, use the syntax:
+To downgrade PIP, use the following syntax:

-python -m pip install pip==version_number
+python -m pip install pip==[version_number]

 python -m pip install pip==18.1